The Baverstock Academy: History

 In September 2002, the school was granted Sports College status and became known as Baverstock Foundation School and Specialist Sports College.
 The school received recognition from 10 Downing Street, the home of the Prime Minister, for its provisions and investment in physical education as one of the nation's top sports colleges.
 A sports school partnership was formed to work with many local primary schools to raise standards in physical education sports.

 Roger Perks retired in April 2002 and David Green became headteacher.

 In 2010, plans were announced to merge Baverstock School with Kings Norton High School to form a new 1,000-pupil school.
 Although a Statement of Intent was signed by Michael Gove, then Secretary of State for Education, this was later withdrawn.

 On the departure of David Green as headteacher in 2010, the school was achieving its best ever GCSE results.
 The replacement for Mr Green was Mr. Thomas Marshall.

 The school converted to academy status on 1 June 2013, ceasing to be a state comprehensive school.
 It was run by the LEAP Academy Trust, with admissions still dealt with by Birmingham City Council.

 On 30 June 2016, LEAP Academy Trust announced plans to close the school within the next twelve months, subject to approval by the Secretary of State for Education.
 The reason given was the failure to find a financial sponsor.
 Campaigners started a petition against the closure.

 Headteachers

 Roger Perks O.B.E

 Charles Roger Perks, known as Roger Perks, joined Maypole High School from Naseby School, where he had previously been headteacher.
-Maypole was one of the worst failing schools in the country and was described at the time as "having the greatest number of referrals to social services of any part of any city in Europe".
-Perks took the role of the headteacher in 1983 when the merger between Maypole High School and two other schools led to the formation of Baverstock School.
-He had a hard task, as the school had pupils from three failing schools to cater for, and the new school's 150 places at first had only 26 applicants.
+Perks took the role of the headteacher in 1983 when the merger between Maypole High School and Brandwood School led to the formation of Baverstock School.
 Within five years, Baverstock was regarded as one of Birmingham's most successful inner-city schools.
 Perks was awarded an O.B.E for services to education in 1991.
 He retired in 2002 after 19 years of service to the school, and died on Christmas Day in 2004.
 The students of Baverstock School raised a large amount of money (by means of a concert) for a memorial to him.